tweag/nickel/doc/manual/typing.md

 Thanks to this guard, you can statically type your library functions and use them from dynamically typed code while still enjoying good error messages.

-### Using untyped code inside typed code
+### Using dynamically typed code inside statically typed code

 In the other direction, we face a different issue.
-How can we use untyped values inside typed code?

-Most of the time, dynamically typed code just get assigned the `Dyn` type:
+Because dynamically typed code just get assigned the `Dyn` type most of the time, we can't use a dynamically typed value inside a statically typed block directly:

 ```nickel
 let x = 0 + 1 in